lmstudio-ai/venvstacks/tests/README.md

 Python layered environments test suite
 ======================================

-Currently mostly a monolothic functional test suite checking that the `sample_project` folder builds as expected on all supported platforms.
+Currently mostly a monolithic functional test suite checking that the `sample_project` folder builds as expected on all supported platforms.

 Individual test cases can be written using either `pytest` or `unittest` based on which